 Arrive in Baltra and transfer to the Yolita II.
-In the afternoon, head to the

-	magnificent Santa Cruz Island to explore and relax on two soft, white, sandy

-	beaches.
-You may also walk around a small lagoon and find flamingos and other

-	coastal birds, such as whimbrels and black-necked stilts.
+In the afternoon, head to the magnificent Santa Cruz Island to explore and relax on two soft, white, sandy beaches.
+You may also walk around a small lagoon and find flamingos and other coastal birds, such as whimbrels and black-necked stilts.

 Start today in Darwin Bay, a birdwatcher's paradise!
-Watch for lava gulls, red

-	footed-boobies, wandering tattlers, lava gulls, yellow warblers, whimbrels, and

-	yellow-crowned, black-crowned and lava herons.
+Watch for lava gulls, red footed-boobies, wandering tattlers, lava gulls, yellow warblers, whimbrels, and yellow-crowned, black-crowned and lava herons.
 That's just on the beach!

-	Continuing on a trail encompassing the the Bay, you may also find Galapagos

-	doves, swallow-tailed gulls, large cactus and ground finches and sharp-beaked

-	finches.
-Upon reaching the end of the trail, enjoy a phenomenal view of the

-	island and the many birds who live there.
+Continuing on a trail encompassing the Bay, you may also find Galapagos doves, swallow-tailed gulls, large cactus and ground finches, and sharp-beaked finches.
+Upon reaching the end of the trail, enjoy a phenomenal view of the island and the many birds who live there.

 Spend the morning on the breathtaking beaches of Bartolome Island.
-Explore the

-	lava fields, lunar-like craters, volcanic cones, and the famous Toba formed

-	pinnacle eroded by the sea.
-You may even find colonies of sea turtles and
+Explore the lava fields, lunar-like craters, volcanic cones, and the famous Toba formed pinnacle eroded by the sea.
+You may even find colonies of sea turtles and Galapagos penguins.

-	Galapagos penguins.

 After lunch, head to Sullivan Bay on Santiago Island, where you may walk across different types of sun-baked lava and find a variety of igneous rock structures formed by varying rates of lava flow.
 A great geological excursion!